jfmdev/chrome-extension-popurri/README.md

 ## Features

-The extension provides three simple features:
+The extension provides four simple features:

 - Search a selected text in a private search engine.
 - Scrape a page to obtain all URLs and e-mail addresses.